 - Asset Allocation – Asset allocation can vary quite a bit based upon your age, and the way you answer their risk assessment questions.

-- Account Type Support – No firm can manage a 401(k) directly, but some do offer guidance in investment selection.
+- Account Type Support – Do they offer individual, joint, IRA, etc. No firm can manage a 401(k) directly, but some do offer guidance in investment selection.

 - Automation – Some services are 100% automated vs human assisted advice.